-JOSHUA KUMMINS, a senior honors student at Malden High School (Go Golden Tornadoes!), is the Associate Editor of BostonSportsU18.com, overseeing site operations and managing the staff writers.
-Kummins, who will be attending Lasell College (Go Lasers!) in Newton, Mass. this coming fall, spent three seasons covering college hockey and minor league/college baseball for BSU18 and now covers those beats for the Western College Hockey Blog and New England Baseball News.
-He also serves as a member of the head editorial staff for the award-winning newspaper at MHS, The Blue and Gold.
+JOSHUA KUMMINS, a 2013 graduate of Malden High School (Go Golden Tornadoes!) and freshman at Lasell College (Go Lasers!), is the Associate Editor of BostonSportsU18.com, overseeing site operations and managing the staff writers.
+Kummins spent three seasons covering college hockey and minor league/college baseball for BSU18 and now contributes to Seamans Media’s chief magazines, New England Hockey Journal and New England Baseball Journal, as well as CLNS Radio.
+He also served as a member of the head editorial staff for the award-winning newspaper at MHS, The Blue and Gold.
 Under his leadership, the sports section placed first for “Excellence in Sports Writing” as part of the Suffolk University Greater Boston High School Newspaper Competition this past winter.
 Kummins is a veteran Hockey East reporter and has covered multiple Frozen Fenway events, Beanpots and conference tournaments.
 He also manages the site’s baseball coverage, covering the Red Sox, minor leagues and colleges.
 Contact him via e-mail at firstname.lastname@example.org and follow him on Twitter @JoshuaKummins.

 CAMERON MERRITT is a junior at Attleboro High School (Go Blue Bombardiers!) and aspiring sports journalist.
 Born and raised in Attleboro, Mass., he is a diehard Boston sports fan.
 He is also a big soccer fan, supporting Liverpool FC, FC Sochaux-Montbeliard (France) and the New England Revolution.
 He is also not afraid to show support for U.S. National Team defender Geoff Cameron, who hails from his hometown.
 He enjoys sports, writing, and history (or a combination of all of them) and also collects sports memorabilia.
 His collection includes autographs from Rob Gronkowski, Bobby Orr, a 2007 World Series MVP Mike Lowell-signed ball and a hat from Patriots training camp that was signed by many key players of the 16-0 team.
 His grandmother was a waitress in the Patriots’ dining room and was very close with such players as Rodney Harrison and Randy Moss.
 Merritt, a proverbial “jack of all trades” for BSU18, serves as beat writer for soccer and Patriots football, while also contributing to baseball coverage.
 Follow him on Twitter @RedSoxCam1996.